sdss/observesim/docs/sphinx/index.rst

 Scheduler
 ---------

-The :ref:`Scheduler <Scheduler>` class is a subclass of :ref:`Scheduler <Scheduler>` that has tools necessary to schedule observations.
+The :ref:`Scheduler <Scheduler>` class is a subclass of :ref:`Master
+<Master>` that has tools necessary to schedule observations.

 First, it contains attributes "fields" and "observations" which are expected to be objects of the Fields and Observations classes described below.
 These are used to access and update information about the fields and observations.

+It then provides the method "field()" which returns the next field to observe given a (floating point) MJD.

+Finally, it provides the method "update()" which updates the status of a field given a result.
+The result is currently assumed to be a dictionary with 'sn2', 'mjd', and 'duration', as described below in the simulation section.

 Fields
 ------